 Even though chemical sunscreen has been found in the bloodstream, no study has concluded that the presence of these in the bloodstream is harmful to the baby or leads to birth defects.
 Therefore, using sunscreen every day is a no-brainer since it saves you from skin cancer.

-7. Keep Your Doctor In The Loop
+7. Keep Your Doctor in the Loop

-Before you make any changes in your skincare routine or think of using any acne medications or topical acne treatments, you must consult your doctor to make sure the over the counter products are safe for the baby and won’t cause any birth defects.
+Before you make any changes in your skincare routine or think of using any acne medications or topical acne treatments, you must consult your doctor to make sure the over-the-counter products are safe for the baby and won’t cause any birth defects.

 Someone with medical expertise like your healthcare provider will be able to measure the risk factors of treatment options like topical retinoids, light treatments and other antibiotics and will recommend acne medications and topical acne treatments that won’t cause birth defects.